COVESA/cdsp/cdsp/knowledge-layer/connector/data-objects/README.md

 ### How We Use DTO-BO Conversion

 To ensure smooth interaction between DTOs and BOs, we implement conversion functions (see [DTO and BO services](../websocket-client/README.md#2-service)).
+These functions handle both directions of transformation:

-These functions transform incoming DTOs into BOs before processing business logic and convert BOs back into DTOs when sending responses.
+- **DTO to BO**: Incoming DTOs are transformed into BOs before any business logic is processed.
+- **BO to DTO**: After processing, BOs are converted back into DTOs when sending responses or external messages.